avi12/youtube-downloader/README.md

    providing it as a download
 3. [Vue.js](https://vuejs.org) - for the in-page UI interactivity
 4. [Svelte](https://svelte.dev) - for the pop-up page
+5. [Svelte Materialify](https://svelte-materialify.vercel.app/) - for using Material Design components in the pop-up page.
+It will be replaced by a different library when it becomes deprecated

 ## Setting for development